MicrosoftDocs/Viva/Viva/solutions/check-in-okrs-overview.md

 An OKR check-in is a regular evaluation of the progress made towards the objectives set in the OKR framework.

-While the one time OKR writing process at the beginning of a time period and reflection process at the end of a time period are the “bookends” to create and score your goals, the check-in process is the critical work done on a regular basis throughout the time period to measure progress and make sure you’re on track.
+While the one time OKR writing process at the beginning of a time period and reflection process at the end of a time period are the “bookends” to create and score your goals, the check-in process is the critical work done regularly throughout the time period to measure progress and make sure you’re on track.

 In this article, you'll learn: